Semla/Semlor with Klara Risberg

 Semlor – plural

 A Swedish tradition not to be broken, we go mad for these!
-We even have a designated day for these buns on the 16th of February – Fettisdagen, or Fat Tuesday.
+We even have a designated day for these buns on Shrove Tuesday (aka Fat Tuesday – or Fettisdagen, if we're keeping it Swedish!)

 Make these freshly baked soft cardamom buns, filled with toasted almond paste and freshly whipped cream for your valentine.
 These buns have to be eaten fresh, if you are serving the buns the day after, freeze them and whip the cream just before filling.
 Try not to over whip the cream.
 Recipe makes about 12 buns so scale down the quantities if you’re making less, although I can guarantee happy neighbours if you feel like gifting these.